Simokid/Home-Lab-Office-365-Admin-Center/README.md

 <br />
 <br />

+If we want to remove a device from a user, we need to navigate to Exchange by selecting Exchange on the left-hand side panel.

 24.
 <p align="center">
 <img src="https://i.imgur.com/gA6ukNE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+In Exchange, select the user, in this case, Chill Guy, then select Manage mobile devices on the bottom left.
 25.

 <p align="center">
 <img src="https://i.imgur.com/TL9X4Gn.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />

+Even though there are no mobile devices listed, this is where an admin would manage them.

 26.
 <p align="center">